Ilona-da/Unpacking_Global_Layoffs_Trends/README.md

 # Layoffs Data Analysis

 ## Project Overview
-This project focuses on cleaning and analyzing a dataset related to global layoffs.
-The goal is to prepare quality data for further visualization and business insights using Power BI.
+This project focuses on cleaning and analyzing a dataset related to global layoffs between March 2020 and March 2023.
+The goal is to prepare quality data for further visualization and insights using Power BI.

 ## Dataset
 The dataset contains information about layoffs in various companies, including: